munificent/craftinginterpreters/book/functions.md

 We have crossed a real threshold today.
 Lox is much more powerful than the rudimentary arithmetic calculator it used to be.
 Alas, in our rush to cram closures in, we have let a tiny bit of dynamic scoping leak into the interpreter.
-In the next chapter, we will dig more deeply into lexical scope and plug that hole.
+In the next chapter, we will meditate more deeply on lexical scope and close that hole.

 <div class="challenges">